TsingZ0/PFLlib/README.md

     sh auto_train.sh
     ```

-- Plot the result test accuracy and training loss curves and save them to figures:
-    ```
-    python plot.py
-    ```
-    Then check the figures in `./figures`.

 **Note**: The hyper-parameters have not been tuned for the algorithms.
 The values in `./system/auto_train.sh` are just examples.
 You need to tune the hyper-parameters by yourself.

 ## Practical setting